Bonnie and Clyde (film)

-Bonnie and Clyde is a 1967 American biographical crime film directed by Arthur Penn and respectively starring Warren Beatty and Faye Dunaway as Clyde Barrow and Bonnie Parker, outlaws and romantic partners in the Great Depression-era American South.
+Bonnie and Clyde is a 1967 American biographical crime drama film directed by Arthur Penn and starring Warren Beatty and Faye Dunaway as Clyde Barrow and Bonnie Parker, outlaws and romantic partners in the Great Depression-era American South.
 The cast also features Michael J. Pollard, Gene Hackman, and Estelle Parsons.
 The screenplay was written by David Newman and Robert Benton (with uncredited contributions by Beatty and Robert Towne); Beatty also produced the film.

 The film was released in the United States by Warner Bros.-Seven Arts on August 13, 1967.
-It is considered an American American film.
-Initial critical reception was mixed, but later swung positive, and the film became a significant commercial success, becoming one of the highest-grossing films of 1967.
+It is considered a turning point for American cinema.
+Initial critical reception was mixed but later swung positive, and the film became a significant commercial success, becoming one of the highest-grossing films of 1967.
 It was nominated for 10 Academy Awards including for Best Picture, winning Best Supporting Actress (for Estelle Parsons) and Best Cinematography (Burnett Guffey).

 Bonnie and Clyde is considered one of the first films of the New Hollywood era and a landmark picture.
-It broke many cinematic taboos and for some members of the counterculture, the film was considered a "rallying cry".
+It broke many cinematic taboos, and for some members of the counterculture, the film was seen as a "rallying cry" against the establishment, both for its portrayal of a bank robbery as a form of revolution and for its sympathetic depiction of criminals contrasted against the police.
 Its success prompted other filmmakers to be more open in presenting sex and violence in their films.
-The film's ending became famous as "one of the bloodiest death scenes in cinematic history".
-In 1992, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
+The film's ending became famous as "one of the bloodiest death scenes in cinematic history."
+In 1992, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant."
 It was ranked 27th on the American Film Institute's 1998 list of the 100 greatest American films of all time and 42nd on its 2007 list.